vbhat1976/terraform-workshop/exercises/0.1/README.md

 ## Configure your environment

 1. Below the Welcome Document, you should see a terminal panel.
-1. Expand the terminal panel up by clicking on the square icon at the upper right margin of the terminal panel (not the X).
+1. Feel free to resize the terminal panel to your liking.
 1. This is a fully functioning bash terminal running inside an EC2 instance, but it is bare and doesn't have the things we need to execute this workshop, so lets install a few packages.